 Finance should be the first thing you arrange when you start seriously looking at property or buying your dream home.
 Choose a lender or an advisor that you can trust and who’ll give you unbiased, expert advice to make the process as easy as possible.

 The first step is to get pre-approval, which is essentially an indication from a lender that they’ll allow you to borrow a certain amount to buy property (provided your circumstances don’t change).
 Once you’ve got pre-approval, you’ll know how much you’ve got to spend and you’ll be able to attend auctions or make offers with confidence.

 The two most common methods of sale are by auction and negotiation.
 You need to understand both if you’re going to snaffle that dream home of yours:

 The property market may be competitive right now, but if you get your ducks in a row, you can still buy your dream home.
-For expert advice on all things property and to get your finance sorted, give the advisors here at Money Empire a call soon.
+For expert advice on all things property and to get your finance sorted, give the advisors here at Money Empire a call now.